neoremind/fluent-validator/README.md

 ![](https://travis-ci.org/neoremind/fluent-validator.svg?branch=master)
 ![](https://coveralls.io/repos/neoremind/fluent-validator/badge.svg?branch=master&service=github)

 Validating data is a common task that occurs throughout any application, especially the business logic layer.
-As for some quite complex scenarios, often the same or similar validation logic is scattered everywhere, thus it is hard to reuse.
+As for some quite complex scenarios, often the same or similar validation logic is scattered everywhere, thus it is hard to reuse code.

-To avoid duplication and do validation related work as easy as possible, *Fluent Validator* provides the power to support validations with ease by leveraging the [fluent interface]() style and [JSR 303 - Bean Validation]() specification, and here we choose [Hibernate Validator]() which is the best implementation of this JSR.
+To avoid duplication and do validations as easy as possible, **Fluent Validator** provides the power to support validations with ease by leveraging the [fluent interface]() style and [JSR 303 - Bean Validation]() specification, and here we choose [Hibernate Validator]() as the implementation of this JSR which is the best known one.

 ## 1. Quick Start